xi42/infsat/README.txt

     remove types like [T; T; ...]
   - not using types like [T; T; ...] when a type having no T is present (basic subtyping with only one relation T >= t for all t)
+  - replace TyList with TySet in Htys due to ctx_enforce_var checking mem